21. Pop-up book Lego art

 Commissioned by the UK's only certified Lego professional Duncan Titchmarsh and his team at Bright Bricks, the tree consisted of approximately 400,000 Lego bricks and remains as the biggest Lego tree in history.
 Who can beat them this year?

-33. Life-sized Lego SUV
+35. Life-sized Lego SUV

 Back in September 2011, a Connecticut-based team of 22 master builders created a life-sized Lego SUV to mark the release Ford's 2012 production range.
 Sadly, the car doesn't actually drive or work in any way shape or form but it sure looks cool!

 The team spent a gruelling 2,500 hours creating the car, using 380,000 bricks (that's around $40,000 dollars to you and me.)
 In its entirety, the car weighs over 2,600 pounds.
-The car is currently on show at Legoland's new 150-acre theme park in Orlando, Florida.

-35. Princess Mononoke
+37. Princess Mononoke

-Professional Lego artist Eric Hashburger says that qualities for a project must use bright, primary colours and be something that is part of pop culture – something that is easily recognised by most people, whether constructed from LEGO bricks or not.
+Professional Lego artist Eric Hashburger says that qualities for a project must use bright, primary colours and be something that is part of pop culture – something that is easily recognised by most people, whether constructed from Lego bricks or not.

-36. London Olympic Stadium
+38. London Olympic Stadium

 The extraordinary work consists of approximately 250,000 standard Lego bricks and took Warren and his wife over 300 hours to construct.
-The model was put on show during the Visit Denmark 'Imagination' exhibition which was held between 27 July-12 August.
-You can see more of Warren's Lego art on his website.

-37. Batman to Joker mosaic
+39. Batman to Joker mosaic

 Arthur has already created a number of impressive mosaics, including the Afghan Girl and Anakin morphing into Darth Vadar.
 However, we were most impressed by this incredible Batman and Joker creation.
 From one angle the picture is Batman and then from the other angle it slowly turns into the Joker.

-38. Lost Worlds Dinosaur
+40. Lost Worlds Dinosaur